I thought I’d add mine. I found it really hard to narrow my choice down to only three, so there’s a bit of cheating going on …

 I’ve thought a lot about this.
 It’s between Atonement and The Magus.
 I think I must enjoy unreliable narrators.
 Sometimes I relish being made to work hard, to be stretched, and teased.
 I’ve only ever read The Magus once and that was a long time ago but it’s stayed with me.
 It’s a towering work of quite incredible intellectual power.
 I know my limits and I know I couldn’t possibly write anything like that!

 Atonement is simply a gripping read.
 I remember being glued to it during a long flight and tuned out everything around me.
 I couldn’t believe the ending.
 I remember being physically shocked.
 The other book which had the same effect was Captain Corelli’s Mandolin.
-I read it on holiday and got to the bit where the Italian soldiers are double-crossed during a plane delay.
+I read it on holiday and, suffering a plane delay on the way home, got to the bit where the Italian soldiers are double-crossed.
 I sat on the marble floor of the Greek airport and cried in public.
 I love books which make me believe in them so much, they have a visceral effect.

 My latest book?